 skip to content

-The CTR provides a dynamic environment for PhD training in placental biology and reproductive science.
-Founded in 2007, it brings together over 30 Principal Investigators with a shared interest in the scientific study of the placenta, early development and maternal-fetal interactions during pregnancy.
-Our PIs are recognized international experts in their fields based across Cambridge in the Departments of Physiology, Development, and NeuroscienceObstetrics and GynaecologyPathology and Genetics, and allied institutes, including Metabolic Science, the BabrahamGurdon Institutes, Cambridge Stem Cell Institute, and the MRC Toxicology Unit and Epidemiology Unit.
-A CTR PhD Studensthip is held within the relevant Department or Institute, where an internal Departmental Postgraduate Educational Committee is responsible for administering the degree.
+The Loke Centre for Trophoblast Research (Loke CTR) provides a dynamic environment for PhD training in placental biology and reproductive science.
+Founded in 2007, the Loke Centre for Trophoblast Research brings together 30 Principal Investigators with a shared interest in the scientific study of the placenta, early development and maternal-fetal interactions during pregnancy.
+Our PIs are recognized international experts in their fields based across Cambridge in the Departments of Physiology, Development, and Neuroscience, Obstetrics and Gynaecology, Pathology, Genetics, and allied institutes, including the Institute of Metabolic Science, Cambridge Stem Cell Institute, Cambridge Institute of Therapeutic Immunology and Infectious Disease, the LMB, Babraham, and Wellcome Sanger Institute.
+A Loke CTR Studentship will be held within the relevant Department or Institute, where an internal Departmental Postgraduate Educational Committee is responsible for administering your degree.

 Our PhD students have access to unique training opportunities to prepare them for successful careers in research.
-Students will present their research by giving seminars at our annual CTR Away Days and Annual Meetings and attend a variety of seminars given by distinguished scientists with the CTR and affiliated Department or Institute.
-There are also opportunities to participate and present in interdisciplinary seminars hosted by Cambridge Reproduction Strategic Research Initiative of which the CTR is a founding member.
-Students will gain training in our Placental Biology Course and receive support from the to attend international meetings.
-CTR PhD students will also become members of the Postgraduate School of the Life Sciences, which organises and promotes many further training opportunities.
+Students will present their research by giving seminars at our annual Loke CTR Away Days and Annual Meetings and attend a variety of seminars given by distinguished scientists with the Loke CTR and affiliated Department or Institute.
+There are also opportunities to participate and present in interdisciplinary seminars hosted by Cambridge Reproduction Strategic Research Initiative of which the Loke CTR is a founding member.
+Students will gain training in our Placental Biology Course and receive support from the Loke CTR to attend international meetings.
+Loke CTR PhD students will also become members of the Postgraduate School of the Life Sciences, which organises and promotes many further training opportunities.

 Projects Study Requirements Selection Process Finance